I’d only been driving my dad’s car for two weeks before it exploded into flames on the highway.

 Take the role of an expert and walk them through the decision making process.
 Instead of overwhelming an amiable with information, help them through the process and act as an advisor.

 Give them personal guarantees.
 Since Amiables are risk-averse, promising them your company will refund their purchase if they're not satisfied or they can cancel at any time will calm their anxieties and make them likelier to buy.

-Expressives are concerned with others’ well-being.
+Expressives tend to make decisions factoring in their emotions, and are often concerned with others’ well-being.
 Whether it’s their employees or their customers, the expressive personality type will want to know how decisions they make affect the people around them.
-They tend to be people-pleasers, but don’t be fooled -- expressives often have powerful personalities and use them to convince others of their strongly held convictions.
+They tend to be people-pleasers, but don’t be fooled — expressives often have powerful personalities and use them to convince others of their strongly held convictions.

 Expressive personality traits: